 In order for our virtual network to connect to another network outside of its Azure region, it needs to have a virtual network gateway.

-Click the Add button in your resource group blade and then type in virtual network gateway into the Everything blade.
+Click the +Add button in your resource group blade and then type in virtual network gateway into the Everything blade.

 Then select the Virtual Network gateway list item.

 Click the Create button.